CPAN-Security/security.metacpan.org/docs/charter.md

 Formal mandates, on the other hand are intended to establish clear lines of responsibility and accountability, and with this, function as meaningful steps to establish legitimacy.

-If the _CPANSec_ asks for a formal mandate from a delegating authority (DA), the _CPANSec_ members acknowledge that delegating authority may withdraw their mandate at any time if they decide the _CPANSec_ is incapable or unwilling to fulfil its mandate, or in case the CPANSec decides to delegate any received responsibilities to a third party.
+If the _CPANSec_ asks for a formal mandate from a delegating authority (DA), the _CPANSec_ members acknowledge that delegating authority may withdraw their mandate at any time if they decide the _CPANSec_ is incapable or unwilling to fulfill its mandate, or in case the CPANSec decides to delegate any received responsibilities to a third party.

-In the unfortunate situation when a delegating authority is disbanded, becomes unresponsive, or transfers/loses its autority to delegate responsibilities to us, the CPANSec members may ask for a formal mandate from a replacing authority.
+In the unfortunate situation when a delegating authority is disbanded, becomes unresponsive, or transfers/loses its authority to delegate responsibilities to us, the CPANSec members may ask for a formal mandate from a replacing authority.

 ### Formal Mandates